Ratio of Debt-to-Income

-The second number in the ratio is what percent of your gross income every month that should be applied to housing expenses and recurring debt together.
-Recurring debt includes auto payments, child support and monthly credit card payments.
+The second number in the ratio is what percent of your gross income every month that can be applied to housing expenses and recurring debt.
+Recurring debt includes payments on credit cards, auto/boat payments, child support, etcetera.

 - Gross monthly income of $2,700 x .28 = $756 can be applied to housing